Please Recreate Responsibly.

 Food and Food Storage

 Raccoons, coyotes, and other animals can be very aggressive and will tear into backpacks, duffle bags, dry bags, tents, and kayaks to get at food and other scented items.
-Therefore, all food, all trash, all toiletries, and all other scented items should be stored in portable animal-resistant food storage containers unless in immediate use.
+And, since 2021, black bears appear to have decided to take up residence in Marin County, including Point Reyes.
+Therefore, all food, all trash, all toiletries, and all other scented items should be stored in portable bear-resistant food storage containers unless in immediate use.
 This includes, but is not limited to, all sealed or packaged food, sunscreen, soap, mosquito repellent, toothpaste, lip balm, deodorant, first aid kits, medications, and feminine products.
-As a general rule, if you put it in your mouth or on your skin, it should probably be stored in an animal-resistant food storage container.
+As a general rule, if you put it in your mouth or on your skin, it should probably be stored in a bear-resistant food storage container.

 The container only works if it's closed and locked!
 Be sure to keep it closed and locked, even while you're around your campsite.
 Place the container on the ground in a flat, level area or in a depression in the sand to make it more difficult for animals to roll it away.
 Do not hang or attach anything to the container—ropes attached to the container may enable an animal to carry it away.